Discreet service, from statement to delivery

 Enhance the UK is a fantastic UK charity that does some great work to undress (pun very much intended) the myths and misconceptions surrounding disability and sexuality.
 Their forum – The Love Lounge – is a great place to see other people’s stories and get advice from sexuality experts.

-Disability Horizons is a treasure-trove of great information – we spoke to them about PULSE in August last year and alongside advice on great tools for people to use, they also offer advice and opinion on dating, sex and relationships.
+Disability Horizons is a treasure-trove of great information – we spoke to them about PULSE and alongside advice on great tools for people to use, they also offer advice and opinion on dating, sex and relationships.